Octave can find the roots of a given polynomial. This is done by computing

 Identify unique poles in p and their associated multiplicity.

-The output is ordered from pole with largest magnitude to smallest magnitude.
+By default, the output is ordered from the pole with the largest magnitude to the smallest magnitude.

-If the optional parameter reorder is zero, poles are not sorted.
+If the optional parameter reorder is false/zero, poles are not sorted.

 The output multp is a vector specifying the multiplicity of the poles.